titanclass/edfsm/edfsm-persistance/README.md

  The idea of implementing this in streambed was explored and that remains a possibility.
 The approach would be to implement `CommitLog`.
 Instead this store implements `Adapter` and `Feed` which are more minimalist traits.
 An important function of streambed is as an interprocess communication channel similar to _Kafka_.
 This is not supported here at all and is not an SQLite strength.
 Many streambed concerns are avoided including topics, groups and the metadata defined in `ProducerRecord`.

  The approach to async operation implemented here is about as primitive as can be.  `AsyncBackingStore` simply wraps the database connection in a mutex.
 There is no buffering or streaming of events.
 For the most part this seems acceptable.
 The `Machine` will generall be surrounded by queues.
 One weakness is that, without streaming, event replay materializes the entire event history in memory.

+## Advantages of SQLite

+SQLite has emerged as a universal persistance solution.
+We expect an SQLite file to be consistent no matter what and to be readable anywhere up to and maybe after an apocolypse.
+It is also very fast.